khurramjaved96/Recursive-CNNs/README.md

 Email : 14besekjaved@seecs.edu.pk in-case of any queries.

 ## Dataset format for training
 For training, the dataset should be in following format:
 1. .npy dumps of images.
 An example shape can be 10000x32x32x3.
 There should be two files; 1 for training and one for validation.
 2. .npy dumps for ground truth.
 For document detector, shape should be 10000x8.
 For corner detector, it should be 100000x2.

+Note : To those working on this problem, I would encourage trying out fully connected neural networks (Or some variant of pixel level segmentation network) as well; in my limited experiments, they are able to out-perform my method quite easily, and are more robust to unseen backgrounds.
+They do tend to be a bit slower, however, because a high-res image is used as input (For precise segmentation).